Madhu-mac/Course_Hub/README.md

 A comprehensive course-selling website with robust features, built on the MERN stack (Node.js, Express.js, MongoDB, and React).

 Explore the live application: 🚀✨
-- Admin Dashboard :-
+- Admin Panel :-
-- User Dashboard :-
+- User Panel :-

 # Table of Contents